Chair in Conservation Science

 - 1982-1985 BSc (Ecology) Leeds University.

 CONSERVATION CONFLICTS.
-I take a broad cross-disciplinary approach to examine how we understand and tackle the conflicts that threaten biodiversity conservation and human livelihoods.
+I take a broad, cross-disciplinary approach to examine how we understand and tackle the conflicts that threaten biodiversity conservation and human livelihoods.
+For more information see our website.

 Suryawanshi in the Snow Leopard Trust and the Nature Conservation Foundation to help develop and test conservation stratgies that allow pastoralists and snow leopards to coexist in the high Himalayas.
 This work is funded by a Darwin grant.
 See here.

 Conflicts and adaptive management in Scotland.
 I am working with Juliette Young, Nils Bunnefeld, Justin Irvine and Scottish Natural Heritage to understand the conflicts that arise over certain species in Scotland and to explore the role of adaptive management.
-Following our 2012 report we are now producing guidance for conflict management principles for SNH.
+Following our 2012 report we have produced guidance for conflict management principles for SNH and have a PhD student, Petra Lackova, working on these issues in relation to Sea Eagles.

 Rabbits, predation risk & myxomatosis.
 Declines in rabbit populations in Spain have profound consequences for hunting practices and for the wide guild of predators that is dependent on them.
 I am working with Rafael Villafuerte to test the role of predation risk and disease in preventing population recovery.